Everything You Need to Know About Propane Generators

 What Is a Propane Generator?

 Any machine capable of providing electricity supply in return for propane are power generators.
 Propane generators are just one type of power generator.
 There are different types of propane generators.
-Generally, they're categorized into two — portable generators and standby generators.
+Generally, they're categorized into two — camping generators and standby generators.
 Propane generators were discovered almost accidentally when French chemist Marcellin Berthelot was researching petroleum and natural gas refining.
 Propane is natural gas, but it becomes liquid when compressed in a container.
 It wasn't until 1911 that propane generators were being used in abundance.
 Over time, the availability and demand for these only increased.
 By the mid-1900s, more than half of the households in the US were equipped with propane for either cooking or electricity supply.

 How Does a Propane Generator Work?